Brightcove

 For businesses, interactivity transforms passive audiences into engaged consumers.
 Instead of trying to win back their attention after the video, businesses can help their audiences take the next step while their interest is highest.
 Meanwhile, marketers can finally solve one of their biggest pain points: video attribution.

 Especially in a cookie-less future, tools that can connect marketing spend with revenue have never been more valuable.
-Interactive video can help you justify your video marketing budget while also meeting your customers’ expectations for engagement.
+Interactive video content can help you justify your video marketing budget while also meeting your customers’ expectations for engagement.
 Once you understand what it can do, you’ll see how an investment in interactivity can provide more insights into both your videos and your customers.

 What is Interactive Video?